lirongyuan/lirongyuan/README.md

 - 📚 I’m currently learning the design decisions of specific operating systems.
 - ⛰️ I like to go on hikes and explore my surroundings.
-- 🗣️ I am a lead in a toastmasters club @ google and attend weekly meetings.
+- 🗣️ I am a club office at a local toastmasters club and attend weekly meetings.
 - 🎥 I like to watch movies and write reviews.

 <!--